munificent/craftinginterpreters/book/types-of-values.md

 ^code interpret-literals (5 before, 1 after)

 This is pretty self-explanatory.
 Each instruction summons the appropriate value and pushes it onto the stack.
-We shouldn't forget our disassembler either:
+We shouldn't forget our disassembler either.

 ^code disassemble-literals (2 before, 1 after)